luckypoem/moesocks/readme.md

 ========

-A socks server using the client / server architecture.
+A socks5 proxy using the client / server architecture.

 MoeSocks is greatly inspired by [shadowsocks].